-The budget reflects a planned increase of 2.5% for the annuity group and 5% for employees in the Town pension plan.
+The budget reflects a planned increase of 2.5% for the annuity group and 15.6% for employees in the Town pension plan.
 Non-certified employees are enrolled in either the Town pension plan (for those hired before August 2017) or the Board of Education 401(a) plan (for those hired after August 2017).
 The majority of this increase is attributed to the Town pension plan, based on the latest actuarial report.
-Final figures for the 2025-26 fiscal year will be available upon completion of the 2024 valuation.
+The cost provided by the pension plan administrator increased in spite of a declining census.
+This is due to the fact that the actuary counted 40 BOE employees as town employees prior to this year.
+This increased cost reflects the correction.